 Until recently, the study of fascism was encapsulated in national historiographical traditions, a situation leading to academic isolation, parochialism, and extreme politicization.
-The downfall of the communist system in 1989-1991 and the end of the Cold War, the liberalization of historical discourses, the opening up of new archival collections for scientific research, the intensification of academic exchange and of the interaction between ‘local’ and ‘foreign’ scholars, and the emergence of a new generation of researchers challenge scholars to experiment with new transnational approaches to the study of contemporary history of fascism, such as cultural history, shared/entangled history, history of transfers, and histoire croisée.
+The downfall of the communist system in 1989-1991 and the end of the Cold War, the liberalization of historical discourses, the opening up of new archival collections for scientific research, the intensification of academic exchange and interaction between ‘local’ and ‘foreign’ scholars, and the emergence of a new generation of researchers challenge scholars of fascism to experiment with new transnational approaches, such as cultural history, shared/entangled history, history of transfers, and histoire croisée.

 In this context, the aims of the new International Association for Comparative Fascist Studies (COMFAS) is to promote new inter-disciplinary, transnational studies on the history of fascism at European and global levels.
 The Association provides a meeting ground for comparatively-minded scholars from various academic disciplines working on the history of fascism and the radical right.
 Its aim is to stimulate the coordination of teaching and research activities on fascism and the radical right, potentially leading to synergy in research and cross-national initiatives.

-It is our claims that the study of fascism can function as a driving force of historiographical innovation, facilitating academic cross-fertilization among multiple research fields and clustering inter-disciplinary approaches pertaining to socio-cultural history, gender history, and transnational history, to name but a few.
+It is our claim that the study of fascism can function as a driving force of historiographical innovation, facilitating academic cross-fertilization among multiple research fields and clustering interdisciplinary approaches pertaining to socio-cultural history, gender history, and transnational history, to name but a few.